kimbyb/herokuAppTest/README.md

 This project is dedicated to automation of all of the https://the-internet.herokuapp.com/ cases using TypeScript and WDIO

 This is still work in progress :grin:
+Everything is commited to main on purpose :grin: